MathOnco/NeoPredPipe/README.md

 ```

 ## Input files
-1. VCF file.
+1. VCF file(s).
 A standard vcf file with a patient identifier as the title of the .vcf.
+Several vcf files can be specified in the same directory.
 2. An hla file with the following tab delimited format:
    - Note, patient identifier in the rows must match that preceding *.vcf
    - Patient identifier and HLA types should be separated by tabulators.